Imitation Bootstrapped Reinforcement Learning

-The core idea of IBRL is to first use expert demonstrations to train an IL policy and then leverage this frozen IL policy in two phases: 1) to help exploration during the online interaction phase, and 2) to help with target value bootstrapping in the Q-network training phase (as shown in~\cref{fig:algo}).
-We focus our discussion on off-policy RL methods since they often have higher sample efficiency by effectively reusing past experience.
-Most popular off-policy RL methods for continuous control, such as SAC~\citep{haarnoja2018sac} or TD3~\citep{fujimoto2018addressing}, involve training Q-networks to evaluate the action quality and training a separate policy network to generate actions with high Q-values.
-Samples from the policy network are used in the two phases in~\cref{fig:algo}: for online interaction as well as target Q-value bootstrapping in training.
+The core idea of IBRL is to first train an IL policy $\mu_{\psi}$ using expert demonstrations and then leverage this standalone reference IL policy in two phases in RL: 1) to help exploration during the online interaction, and 2) to help with target value estimation in TD learning (as shown in~\cref{fig:algo}).
+We refer to the first phase as \emph{actor proposal} and the second phase as \emph{bootstrap proposal}.

+We focus our discussion on off-policy RL methods since they often have higher sample efficiency by effectively reusing past experiences as well as human demonstrations.
+Most popular off-policy RL methods for continuous control, such as Soft Actor-Critic (SAC)~\citep{haarnoja2018sac} or Twin Delayed DDPG (TD3)~\citep{fujimoto2018addressing} involve training Q-networks to evaluate the action quality and training a separate policy network to generate actions with high Q-values.
+In IBRL, \emph{actor proposal} generates additional actions alongside the RL policy to assist with exploration while \emph{bootstrap proposal} accelerates Q-network training.